The paper in one paragraph

 Multi-Agent Debate beats single-model self-reflection

-Across the benchmarks the paper tests, MAD produces higher accuracy than either direct answering or self-reflection.
-The effect is consistent enough that the paper characterizes self-reflection as harmful relative to MAD, not just weaker.
-A single model that reflects on its own output gets more confident without getting more correct, so self-reflection is worse than useless when a better alternative is available.
+Across the benchmarks in the paper, MAD produces higher accuracy than direct answering or self-reflection.
+The effect is consistent enough that the paper calls self-reflection harmful relative to MAD — not just weaker.
+A model reflecting on its own output gets more confident without getting more correct.
+So self-reflection is worse than useless when a better option exists.

 The size of the gain depends on the task.
 On tasks where the base model is already near-ceiling, there's little room to improve.
-On tasks where the base model is making systematic reasoning errors, MAD can recover a meaningful fraction of those errors by bringing a second viewpoint into the loop.
-Code review, empirically, behaves like the second kind of task — there's a long tail of subtle issues that single-model review misses.
+On tasks where the base model is making systematic reasoning errors, MAD recovers a meaningful fraction of those errors by bringing in a second viewpoint.
+Code review behaves like the second kind.
+There's a long tail of subtle issues that single-model review misses.

 Convergence is usually fast

-The paper notes that the number of useful debate rounds is small — typically two to four before positions either agree or stop moving.
-Continuing to debate past that point does not improve the final answer and can degrade it by introducing noise.
-Joint Chiefs' adaptive early break on convergence comes directly from this observation.
+The useful number of debate rounds is small — typically two to four before positions either agree or stop moving.
+Continuing past that point doesn't improve the final answer and can degrade it by introducing noise.
+Joint Chiefs' adaptive early break on convergence comes straight from this.

 The judge matters

-The judge's reasoning — not its majority count — is what produces the gain.
-A weak judge that just picks whichever side wrote more text underperforms a strong judge that reads the arguments and picks the answer with better grounding.
-This is why MAD is not equivalent to voting, and why Joint Chiefs picks its moderator model explicitly rather than tallying.
+The judge's reasoning — not a majority count — is what produces the gain.
+A weak judge that picks whichever side wrote more text underperforms a strong judge that reads the arguments and picks the answer with better grounding.
+That's why MAD is not voting.
+It's why Joint Chiefs picks the moderator model explicitly instead of tallying.

 Degeneration of Thought, the central mechanism

-The paper's core diagnostic contribution is the concept of Degeneration of Thought (DoT).
-The claim: when a single LLM reflects on its own previous output, the reflection is sampled from the same distribution as the original answer, so the reflection shares the same biases, the same training data priors, and the same mistakes.
-The model cannot notice what it was not trained to notice.
-Asking it to "double-check" produces more confident agreement with its earlier self, not a genuine second opinion.
+The paper's core diagnostic is Degeneration of Thought (DoT).
+The claim: when a single LLM reflects on its own previous output, the reflection is sampled from the same distribution as the original answer.
+Same biases, same training data priors, same mistakes.
+The model can't notice what it wasn't trained to notice.
+Ask it to double-check and you get more confident agreement with its earlier self.
+Not a second opinion.

 DoT is what makes single-model code review fundamentally limited.
-The first pass and the self-review pass are drawn from the same well.
+The first pass and the self-review pass come from the same well.
 They share blind spots.
-The failure mode is not a bug in any one model; it's a property of self-reflection as a mechanism.
+The failure isn't a bug in any one model — it's a property of self-reflection as a mechanism.

-The MAD protocol breaks DoT by putting two models with different weights — ideally different architectures and different training corpora — in dialogue.
-Their blind-spot distributions don't overlap perfectly, so each model can notice what the other missed.
-The diversity of the participants is what produces the gain, not the participation count.
+MAD breaks DoT by putting two models with different weights in dialogue — ideally different architectures and different training corpora.
+Their blind-spot distributions don't overlap, so each one can notice what the other missed.
+The gain comes from the diversity of the participants, not the count.

 The four design principles Joint Chiefs inherits

-Joint Chiefs implements four principles drawn directly from the paper:
+Joint Chiefs takes four principles straight from the paper:

 1. Adaptive break on convergence

 Debate stops when positions stop moving.
-The paper observed that forcing continued debate past convergence degrades output quality.
-Joint Chiefs monitors cross-round agreement on individual findings and terminates when the panel reaches unanimous or near-unanimous positions on every active finding.
-Max rounds is a safety net, not a target — real debates often converge in two or three rounds.
+The paper showed that forcing more rounds after convergence degrades output.
+Joint Chiefs watches cross-round agreement on individual findings and terminates when the panel reaches unanimous or near-unanimous positions.
+Max rounds is a safety net, not a target.
+Real debates often converge in two or three rounds.

 2. Tit-for-tat engagement

-Each round's responses must address the prior round's findings by title — agree, challenge, or revise — not just restate the model's original position.
-Without this, a "debate" turns into parallel monologues that ignore each other's arguments.
-The MAD paper's protocol enforces direct engagement, and Joint Chiefs' prompts structure responses so that skipping a prior finding is a visible omission.
+Every round must address the prior round's findings by title — agree, challenge, or revise.
+Not just restate the model's original position.
+Without this, a "debate" turns into parallel monologues that ignore each other.
+The paper's protocol enforces direct engagement.
+Joint Chiefs' prompts do the same, so skipping a prior finding becomes a visible omission.

 3. Multiple independent models (DoT prevention)

-The debate panel must include models from different labs and ideally different architectures.
+The panel must include models from different labs and ideally different architectures.
 A panel of OpenAI + OpenAI fails in the same way a single model reflecting on itself does.
-Joint Chiefs ships with OpenAI, Gemini, Grok, Anthropic, and optional Ollama — five independent teams training on five different data blends.
-Per-provider weighting (including weight 0 to exclude a provider) lets you tune which model families dominate without sacrificing the independence property.
+Joint Chiefs ships with OpenAI, Gemini, Grok, Anthropic, and optional Ollama.
+Five independent teams training on five different data blends.
+Per-provider weights run from 0.0 to 3.0 — set a provider to 0 to exclude it without breaking the independence property.

 4. Judge arbitration

-A deciding model reads the full debate transcript and writes the final synthesis.
+A deciding model reads the full transcript and writes the final synthesis.
 The judge evaluates reasoning quality — a well-argued minority position can override a weakly-justified majority.
-This is why Joint Chiefs' default consensus mode is moderator decides, and why the anonymized synthesis step strips model identities before the moderator reads the transcript: the judge should weigh arguments, not brands.
+That's why Joint Chiefs' default consensus mode is moderator decides, and why findings get anonymized before the moderator reads the transcript.
+The judge should weigh arguments, not brands.

 What MAD does not prove

-A few caveats the paper itself names, which matter if you're building on this work:
+Caveats the paper names itself, which matter if you're building on the work:

 Key takeaways